risingwavelabs/risingwave-docs-legacy/docs/manage/meta-backup.md

     --hummock-storage-directory [hummock_storage_directory, e.g. dir_write_to]
     ```

-    If etcd enables authentication, also specify
+    If etcd enables authentication, also specify the following:

     ```bash
     --etcd-auth \